leonlinsx/minimal-mistakes/_posts/2021-04-03-algorithms-life.md

 ## Sorting

+The book gave a few examples of sorting algorithms, which are commonly used in programming.
+For example, returning search results requires a sorting of the most relevant ones for you.

+I'll save more detailed discussion of sorting algos for another day since they require understanding [time complexity](https://www.bigocheatsheet.com/ "time"), and here are some qualitative takeaways:

+- Some ways of sorting can be drastically more efficient than others
+- Some scenarios do not desire sort efficiency only.
+For example, arranging a sports season matchup calendar also requires taking into account how exciting the season will be
+- The more efficient a sort, the more fragile it might be against accidental mistakes.
+For example, the "best" team might accidentally get knocked out in a single elimination tournament like the World Cup \[3\]

+## Caching

+The idea of having a cache is to have 1) a small, fast memory (storage) section, and 2) a large, slow memory section.
+We'll then alternate between the two depending on what our intention is.

+In this case, keeping the most recently used items in the small and fast section is the optimal choice, due to something known as [temporal locality](https://www.geeksforgeeks.org/difference-between-spatial-locality-and-temporal-locality/ "temp").

+## Scheduling

+A key point about scheduling and prioritisation is defining your goal metric.
+Only 9% of all scheduling problems can be solved efficiently.
+Tradeoff between responsiveness and throughput.

+If you want to minimise the max lateness of all your projects \[4\], the [Earliest Due Date](https://en.wikipedia.org/wiki/Single-machine_scheduling "EDT") algorithm tells you to start with the project due earliest.

+If you want to minimise the total completion time, the [Shortest Processing Time](https://en.wikipedia.org/wiki/Single-machine_scheduling "spt") algorithm tells you to just do the quickest task first.

+If your tasks are not equal in importance, then placing a weight on each task and calculating the weight over time required ratio will help you decide which task to do; pick the project with highest weight over time.

+Context switching is wasted time since it's not real work.

+At its worse, context switching turns to thrash.
+Ways to avoid thrash:

+- Saying no (the authors acknowledge we're often unable to do so)
+- Working dumber, inefficently

 ## Footnotes

 1. f
 2. This problem is intractable if the probabilities of a payoff on a machine change over time
+3. Or March Madness, for the Americans
+4. As in, take all your projects that are late, and then the maximum of those.
+That's the metric you want to minimise.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)